RDP: Grow

 We'll cover:

-• Understanding the Circle of Control
+- Understanding the circle of control

-• Planning a Piece of Writing
+- Planning a piece of writing

-• Building a writing fortress
+- Building a writing fortress

 By the end of the session, you'll have a range of strategies you can apply right away to help you keep going.

-Dr Catherine Pope was awarded her PhD by the University of Sussex in 2014.
+Dr Catherine Pope was awarded her doctorate by the University of Sussex in 2014.
 Since then, she has written three books and contributed to several edited collections.
 Over the years, Catherine has devised methods for tricking herself into writing.
 She loves sharing those methods with researchers and helping them achieve their goals.

-Handling perfectionism and imposter phenomenon - At any stage
+- Handling perfectionism and imposter phenomenon - At any stage

 Engaging with this workshop will enable you to:

-Interviewing for success - At any stage
+- Interviewing for success - At any stage

 What can you expect in an interview?
 Whether you have had ten interviews or zero, interviews can still be a daunting prospect.
 This session will help you prepare for success.